 I’ve seen some comments that “she won’t be playable because she and Scara are the rare figures and neither of them really became playable (Scara became Wanderer and switched to a different model)”, or “Hoyo hates Signora because they made her the rarest one”.
 Well, that’s not how marketing psychology works, and this shows a clear lack of understanding of how big businesses usually operate.
 Scarcity = value.
 They made her rare because she’s valuable, not because Hoyo hates her and wants people to forget her.
 This is especially considering how this merch will be available in CN, the market people have argued to carry the most weight for Hoyo’s decision-making.
 If Signora wasn’t popular among CN players, she wouldn’t be anywhere in this merch lineup, let alone as the rarest.

-For four years she was treated almost like a taboo character: no splash art, no official merch, barely any narrative presence except her death.
+For four years she was treated almost like a taboo character, with no official artwork, no merch, and barely any narrative presence except her death.
 If Hoyo truly wanted her to stay discarded, the path of least resistance would’ve been to just keep ignoring her.
 But instead, they chose to do the exact opposite by giving her a merch debut after 4 years, and not just any merch, but in a premium slot (the rarest figure).

 This, to me, looks like an attempt at corporate course correction.
 Companies don’t openly admit “we screwed up”, but they signal it through moves like this.
 For years detractors used the “no merch = she’s irrelevant” argument, and now that shield is gone.
 The CN market getting this first is no accident either; if CN fans have indeed been consistently pushing for her, this is Hoyo’s way of showing: “We’re listening.
 We’re giving her value again”.
 If anything, this makes her future playability more plausible than ever.
 They don’t throw marketing weight at someone they’ve written off.
 They only do this when they see untapped demand worth capitalizing on.

-She also received other official merchandise in the form of cards and standees, further solidifying her relevance, especially when compared to Crucabena who isn’t featured in any of them.
+And not only that, she also received other official merchandise in the form of cards and standees, further solidifying her relevance, especially when compared to Crucabena who isn’t featured in any of them.
+This just shows that unlike Crucabena, which only served as a backstory element for Arlecchino whose rank wasn’t even elaborated on, Signora is a notable character as she’s part of that “set of 11 characters”.

 As an aside, I decided to purchase the acrylic stand from an AliExpress listing that lets you choose which character you want, and it does look great in person.
 Might be worth checking it out.